 The date that a CD term ends, the bank stops paying the agreed-upon interest and you can choose to take the money deposited or renew the term.

-The lowest end-of-day balance in an account during a statement cycle; a certain minimum daily balance is often required with interest-bearing accounts to avoid a service charge or qualify for special services.
-See “average daily balance.”
+The lowest end-of-day balance in an account during a statement cycle; a certain minimum daily balance is often required with interest-bearing accounts to avoid a monthly maintenance fee or qualify for special services.
+See "average daily balance."

-A savings account that generally earns higher rates than regular savings accounts and limits you to no more than a total of six automatic or preauthorized transfers, telephone transfers or payment from a savings account each monthly statement cycle.
-Three of the six transfers may be made by debit card purchase, check or similar order.
+A savings account that generally earns higher rates than regular savings accounts and limits you to no more than a total of 6 automatic or preauthorized transfers, telephone transfers or payments (including check, draft and point-of-sale transactions, if checks or debit cards are allowed on the account) from a savings account each monthly statement cycle.

 A financial instrument, issued by a bank or other institution, allowing the individual named on the order to receive a specified amount of cash on demand.
 Often used by people who do not have checking accounts.

 The fee charged to maintain a particular account, such as a checking or savings account.
 Bank of America offers many options to help avoid the maintenance fees on checking and savings accounts.

 An ATM or cash machine that provides ATM cardholders with access to their accounts, but is owned and operated by an independent bank or financial institution.
 Fees generally apply to cash withdrawals at non-bank ATMs and they don’t generally accept deposits.